filbertlai/ENGG1340group56/README.md

 - **View records of specific category or account**

-(Users can analyze their expenditures on different aspects, including date, type and account.
-This can help users to coordinate their spending and have a better money management)
+(Users can analyze their expenditures on different aspects, including date, type, and account.
+This can help users to coordinate their spending and have better money management)

 - **View records that are sorted by date and amount**

 (User can sort the records by date to view records in chronological order)

-(Amount can also be sorted to figure out some extrme records.)
+(Amount can also be sorted to figure out some extreme records.)

 - **Search for specific record(s)**